 Princess Hair by Sharee Miller.
 A beautiful, joyous celebration of all girls’ hairstyles and hair textures.

 The Katie Woo series by Fran Manushkin.
-Early rider chapter books featuring a stylish and spunky heroine in relatable adventures.
+Early rider chapter books that feature a stylish and spunky heroine in relatable adventures.

 The Birchbark House series by Louise Erdich follows an Ojibwe family through Minnesota in the mid-late 1800s.